calpoly-iandunn/csc473/project/part2.md

 ## Grading breakdown:
-- 40 points two different shading models working with all files
+- 30 points Blinn-Phong working with all files
 - 30 points working shadows with all files
 - 30 points working camera with arbitrary views with all files
+- 10 points alternative BRDF working with all files